 - If OK, ideally sit outside.
 Use a mask when going to the toilet.

 - Bring a sandwich so there is always an alternative.

-That each nation has its own policy does not help.
+- That each nation has its own policy does not help.
 Ministers make announcements, but the Government websites (which are obfuscated and contradictory anyway) aren't updated until a few days later.
 Kudos to Mountaineering Scotland and Sport Scotland for being clear and concise.

 - The rules need to be simple and clear.
 Wading through and trying to decipher the 4 nation's covid-19 websites for the outdoor leisure, and outdoor group rules wasn't easy!